Free and confidential

 Services included:

-First Resources Corporation Oak Meadow Residential is a dual-diagnosis treatment center in Ottumwa, IA that offers treatment for drug or alcohol use and mental health disorders that include dependent personality disorder as well as bulimia.
+First Resources Corporation Oak Meadow Residential is a dual diagnosis treatment center in Ottumwa, Iowa that offers treatment for mental health and substance use disorders that include BPD as well as eating disorders.

 Address: 2942 Oak Meadow Drive, Ottumwa, IA 52501 in Wapello County